dan-sprague/dan-sprague.github.io/_posts/2025-11-11-bayesian-lognormal.markdown

 ## Model Specification

-Bayesian models allow us to place common sense priors against the data that prevent model overfitting, particularly in the case of small data.
+Bayesian models allow us to place common sense priors, particularly in this case, that prevent model overfitting, particularly in the case of small data.
 In the case of the data shown in Figure 1, two important priors admit themselves.

 1. The group means are, a priori, equally likely between $y_{min}$ and $y_{max}$ and follow a T-Distribution due to the small sample size.
 2. The scale of the log normal is, a priori, likely to be close to standard.

 **Mean Parameters**: The group mean parameters are modeled as shifted T-Distributions, with locations $\mu_j$ given uniform priors $\nu$ over the observed log-data range, while the degress of freedom parameter $\tau$ is estimated from the data.

-**Scale Parameters**: The group scale parameters $\sigma_j$ use a $\text{Gamma}(\alpha,\beta)$ prior parameterized such that the prior mode is equal to 1.
+**Scale Parameters**: The group scale parameters $\sigma_j$ share a hierarchical $\text{Gamma}(\alpha,\beta)$ prior parameterized such that its mode is precisely equal to 1.
 This is derived with $\alpha = (1/\beta) + 1$, where $\beta \sim \text{Exponential}(1)$.
 This enforces a prior for standard scale while allowing the model to estimate uncertainty in the scale parameter.
 The gamma distribution was chosen because the exponential distribution either has a mode at 0 (Figure 3, blue) which is not our prior belief, or a mean that isn't 1 (red).

 <div class="figure-container">
   <img src="/assets/images/prior_comparison.svg" alt="Prior distribution comparisons"/>